About The Project

 Project Overview

-In eastern Gaston County, Mount Holly and Belmont are both currently operating their own municipal wastewater treatment plants along the same section of the Catawba River to provide wastewater treatment services for their respective citizens.
+In eastern Gaston County, Mount Holly and Belmont are both currently operating their own municipal wastewater treatment plants.
+These are located in the same section of the Catawba River.
+Sending their wastewater to the Stowe Facility for treatment provides many environmental benefits.

 Existing Mount Holly Wastewater Treatment Plant